joshkbui/KaggleProject/README.md

 This project applies logistic regression to predict diagnoses using the "Metastatic Cancer Diagnosis" dataset from Kaggle, focusing on data cleaning, feature preparation, and performance evaluation.
 ## Overview

 The Kaggle challenge involves predicting the likelihood of metastatic cancer diagnosis (DiagPeriodL90D) using patient and clinical features.
 To address this, the project frames the task as a binary classification problem, leveraging logistic regression after thorough data preprocessing, including cleaning, rescaling, and one-hot encoding.
+Logistic Regression was chosen as the primary model due to its simplicity and effectiveness for binary classification problems.
+Logistic regression provides probabilities for class predictions.
 The model achieved strong validation results with 85% accuracy, 80% precision, and 75% recall, effectively identifying diagnosed and non-diagnosed cases.

 ## Summary of Workdone